-They say knowledge is power, and that’s undoubtedly accurate when it comes to your air conditioner.
-While complex repairs are best left to experts, it’s helpful to have a basic understanding of your air conditioner and how to solve everyday AC issues.
+They say knowledge is power, and that’s undoubtedly the truth when talking about your air conditioner.
+While challenging repairs are best left to experts, it’s helpful to have a practical understanding of your air conditioner and how to solve everyday AC issues.

-Learning how your AC works and the frequent problems it faces can empower you to deal with little problems without needing to call an HVAC specialist every time.
-This not only saves you cash on minor service calls, but understanding when to contact a professional can help prevent small issues from escalating into major repairs.
+Understanding how your AC works and the common problems it faces can empower you to fix little problems without needing to call an HVAC specialist every time.
+This not only saves you cash on minor service calls, but understanding when to call a professional can help prevent small issues from escalating into major repairs.

-Your Air conditioner is an essential component of your home comfort.
-Because of that, you should always err on the side of caution and call a NATE-certified specialist for air conditioning repair in Long Island if you're not sure about any aspect of your air conditioner's operation or maintenance.
+Your Air conditioner is an essential element of your home comfort.
+Because of that, you should always err on the side of caution and call a NATE-certified technician for air conditioning repair in Long Island if you're not sure about any aspect of your air conditioner's operation or maintenance.

-Here are some common questions people ask our experts about their air conditioners:
+Here are a few of the common questions people ask our experts about their air conditioners:

-1. How Do I Clean an Air Conditioner?
+1. How Should I Clean My Air Conditioner?

-Cleaning your AC is an effective way to make sure it runs efficiently, and potentially could extend the life of your unit.
+Cleaning your AC is a smart way to make sure it runs efficiently, and very well could extend the life of your unit.

-The most important step you can take on your own is to replace the air filter in your air conditioner.
-The filter catches dust, pollen, pet hair and other debris, and removes those impurities from the air circulating throughout your home.
-If your AC filter becomes choked with debris, the air conditioner has to work harder than it should in order to move air through the filter.
-A clean filter catches the airborne debris while still allowing air to flow freely through the system.
+The most effective action you can take on your own is to change the air filter in your air conditioner.
+The filter catches dust, pollen, pet hair and other debris, and removes those contaminants from the air circulating in your home.
+If your AC filter becomes clogged, the air conditioner has to work harder than it should in order to pull air through the filter.
+A clean filter traps the airborne debris while still permitting air to flow easily through the system.

-Replacement filters can be purchased at most popular home improvement stores, hardware stores or can be bought from your local HVAC specialist.
-A good way to make sure you get the proper filter is to look at your old one before you go shopping, jotting down the size of the filter.
+Replacement filters are sold at most major home improvement stores, hardware stores or can be ordered from your local HVAC expert.
+A good way to make sure you get the proper filter is to look at your old one before you leave for the store, noting the size of the filter.
 If you’re not familiar with filters, it’s also a good idea to note the filtration level of the current filter if you are wanting to buy something similar.

-For thorough service of your air conditioner, contact the experienced professionals like the crew at Airmax Long Island to do regular maintenance on your system.
-They’ll inspect your system, clean or lubricate parts that need it and look for worn-out parts and potential problems.
+For detailed service of your air conditioner, contact the experienced professionals like the crew at Airmax Long Island to do regular maintenance on your system.
+They’ll inspect your system, clean or lubricate parts that need it and look for worn-out parts and potential issues.

-2. How Do I Clean Air Conditioner Coils?
+2. How Should I Clean the Air Conditioner Coils?

-In addition to making sure your indoor air conditioner equipment is working efficiently, it’s important to tend to your outdoor unit.
-Cleaning the coils on the outdoor unit of your AC is a quick way to improve its efficiency and can extend the life of your entire system.
+In addition to making certain that your indoor air conditioning unit is operating efficiently, it’s important to tend to your outdoor unit.
+Cleaning the coils on the outside unit of your AC is a quick way to boost its efficiency and can extend the life of your entire system.

-The coils, which include extensions called fins, are used to release heat from the refrigerant to the outdoors.
-This cools the refrigerant, which then goes back inside your home so it can absorb more heat from the air within your home.
-Cleansing the fins and the coils can help them release heat more effectively.
+The coils, which are attached to extensions called fins, are used to release heat from the refrigerant to the outdoors.
+This brings down the temperature of the refrigerant, which then goes back into your home so it can soak up more heat from the air in your home's interior.
+Cleansing the fins and the coils is a way to help them release heat more effectively.

 To clean your air conditioner’s fins and coil:

-1) First, shut off power to the outdoor unit.
-It’s best to disconnect it completely from power, rather than turning the thermostat off.
+1) First, shut down power to the outdoor unit.
+It’s best to flip off the the on/off switch, as opposed to turning the thermostat off.

-2) Remove the top of the outdoor AC so you can reach the inside of the unit.
-Then, taking care not to strain any cords or attachments, safely set the top to the side.
+2) Take off the top of the outdoor AC so you can access the insides of the unit.
+Then, taking care not to strain any cords or attachments, safely put the top to the side.

-3) Put a cleaning solution on the fins, starting at the top and then working your way down.
-Commercial coil cleaners are available and commonly found in both the canned aerosol spray from as well as in the form of foaming solutions that are sprayed on with your garden hose.
+3) Spray a cleaning solution on the fins, starting at the top and moving down.
+Commercial coil cleaners are available and commonly found in both the canned aerosol spray from as well as brands foaming solutions that are applied with your garden hose.

 4) Follow directions on the product to apply.
-For most cleaners, it's advised that you spray the product on, let the cleaner soak in for a small period of time to attack the grime and then gently spray it off with a garden hose.
-Be careful not to spray very hard, because that could damage the coils or fins!
+For most products, it's advised that you spray the product on, let the cleaner soak in for a short period of time to attack the grime and then gently spray it off with a garden hose.
+Be careful not to spray too hard, because that could harm the coils or fins!

-5) Secure the top back on the unit and then wait for the unit to dry before turning it back on.
+5) Secure the top back on the unit and then wait for the unit to dry before turning the unit back on.

 3. How Long Do Air Conditioners Last?

-The life span of an air conditioner changes depending on the type of unit, its quality, if maintained and how much it's used.
-Having said that, experts say you should start looking into air conditioner replacement after about 12-15 years.
+The life span of an air conditioner can vary based on the type of unit, its quality, how well it's maintained and how frequently it's used.
+However, experts say you should start getting ready for air conditioner replacement after about 12-15 years.

-One of the best ways to make the most of your air conditioner is through regular conditioner maintenance.
-Routine checkups from Airmax Long Island includes cleaning and inspecting the machinery, as well as replacing the filter and fixing any worn-out or broken parts.
-To keep your unit operating as long as it can, reach out to us today to schedule air conditioning maintenance in Long Island.
+One of the best ways to make the most of your air conditioner is through regularly scheduled conditioner maintenance.
+Maintenance service from Airmax Long Island includes cleaning and inspecting the machinery, as well as replacing the filter and repairing any worn-out or broken parts.
+To keep your unit operating a long time, call us today to schedule air conditioning maintenance in Long Island.

-4. What Size Air Conditioner Do I Need?
+4. What Size Air Conditioner Should I Have?

-Selecting the correct sized air conditioner for your home is crucial for maintaining comfort and efficiency.
-Here are some points to think about when deciding what size air conditioner is right for your home:
+Picking out the proper size of air conditioner for your home is vital for maintaining comfort and efficiency.
+Here are some factors to take into account when deciding what size air conditioner you need for your home:

-- Square footage: The amount of space you have to cool is one of the most important factors.
-More expansive spaces demand more cooling power.
+- Square footage: The total area of the space you want to cool is one of the most important factors.
+Bigger spaces necessitate more cooling power.

-- Home insulation: Well-insulated homes preserve cool air better, which can reduce your cooling needs.
+- Home insulation: Well-insulated homes retain cool air better, which could decrease your cooling needs.

-- Climate: If you live in a hotter climate, you'll need a more powerful air conditioner compared to someone living in a cooler climate.
+- Climate: If you are living in a hotter climate, you'll require a more powerful air conditioner compared to a person living in a cooler environment.

-- Number of windows: Windows frequently let in heat, especially when they're south-facing or not well-insulated.
+- Number of windows: Windows can let in heat, especially when they're south-facing or not well-insulated.

-- Number of occupants: More people in the house produce more body heat, which may affect your cooling needs.
+- Number of residents: More people in the house create additional body heat, which may affect your cooling needs.

-- Current HVAC system: The size and capability of your current system can provide a jumping off point for determining what you need.
+- Present HVAC system: The size and productivity of your current system can provide a jumping off point for identifying what you need.

-Due to the fact the size of your air conditioner is so important to your home’s comfort, you will definitely want a professional opinion.
-At Airmax Long Island, we take the time to thoroughly understand your family’s lifestyle, comfort needs and the many other considerations such as your home’s layout and size.
-This attention to detail and commitment to customer service is why Airmax Long Island is known for superb air conditioning installation in Long Island.
+Given that the size of your cooling system is so essential to your home’s comfort, you will likely want a professional opinion.
+At Airmax Long Island, we take the time to fully understand your family’s lifestyle, comfort needs and the many other variables such as your home’s insulation level and size.
+This attention to detail and focus on customer service is why Airmax Long Island is known for excellent air conditioning installation in Long Island.

 5. How Much Does an Air Conditioner Cost?

-While prices vary depending on the size of the unit and your home’s unique requirements, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
-The good news is that new air conditioners are developed to be exceptionally efficient, so they do more with less power when compared to older units.
+While prices vary depending on the kind of the unit and your home’s unique specifications, a new air conditioning system generally costs between $5,000 and $12,500 to purchase and install.
+The good news is that new air conditioners are crafted to be exceedingly efficient, so they do more with less power when compared to older units.

-The price tag of an air conditioner is impacted by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs in addition to federal regulations that can impact the design.
+The price tag of an air conditioner is affected by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs along with federal regulations that necessitate changes to the design.

-Realize these are average costs and prices can differ.
-It's always helpful to get numerous quotes from reliable HVAC companies before making a decision.
-If you’re contemplating air conditioning replacement in Long Island, reach out to Airmax Long Island.
-We can provide you with a free estimate, make sure you understand the plan and help connect you with available rebates or discounts.
+Note these are average costs and prices can fluctuate.
+It's always smart to get at least a few quotes from reliable HVAC companies before making a decision.
+If you’re considering air conditioning replacement in Long Island, reach out to Airmax Long Island.
+We will schedule an appointment to provide you with a no-cost estimate, explain the plan and help connect you with available rebates or discounts.

-Air conditioning freezing up can be due to many factors, all of which boil down to the failure of your system to efficiently transfer heat.
-If your unit is having issues causing it to freeze up, it is most likely time for air conditioning repair.
+An AC freezing up can be caused by a number of factors, all of which boil down to the AC's inability to efficiently transfer heat.
+If your unit is having issues causing it to freeze up, it is very likely time for air conditioning repair.

-Here are some frequent reasons for AC freezing up:
+Here are some frequent causes of AC freezing up:

-- Insufficient airflow: If the air isn't flowing easily through your AC system, it can't adequately absorb heat.
-This could be due to a dirty air filter, blocked return air ducts or a failing fan.
+- Insufficient airflow: If the air isn't flowing properly through your AC system, it can't sufficiently absorb heat.
+This could be due to a dirty air filter, obstructed return air ducts or a failing fan.

-- Low refrigerant levels: If your air conditioner is running low on refrigerant, it could become too cold and freeze up.
-This is usually a consequence of leaks in the refrigerant lines.
+- Low refrigerant levels: If your air conditioner is running low on refrigerant, it can grow too cold and freeze up.
+This is usually because of leaks in the refrigerant lines.

-- Cold outdoor temperatures: Operating an air conditioner when it's very cold outside can cause the system to freeze.
-Most units aren't designed to work in temperatures of less than 60 degrees Fahrenheit (15 degrees Celsius).
+- Cold outdoor temperatures: Using your air conditioner when it's too cold outside can cause the system to freeze.
+Many units aren't designed to perform in temperatures of less than 60 degrees Fahrenheit (15 degrees Celsius).

-- Mechanical failures: Broken thermostats, damaged blower motors and issues with the relay or control board can all result in an AC unit freezing up.
+- Mechanical failures: Malfunctioning thermostats, damaged blower motors and issues with the relay or control board can all play a role in an AC unit freezing up.

 Airmax Long Island is the Trustworthy Source for Air Conditioning Service in Long Island.

-At Airmax Long Island, we strive to make your home a comfortable and pleasant place.
-Our knowledgeable specialists are up-to-date on the latest industry training and trends, and are experienced on a wide variety of systems.
-That’s why community members make us the first choice for air conditioning repair in Long Island and neighboring areas.
+At Airmax Long Island, we are focusing on making your home a comfortable and pleasant place.
+Our experienced specialists are up-to-date on the latest industry training and trends, and are knowledgeable on a wide variety of systems.
+That’s why community members make us the premier choice for air conditioning repair in Long Island and neighboring areas.

-If you’re wanting to upgrade or its time for a new unit, we’ve got you covered there too, with our first-class air conditioning installation in Long Island.
+If you’re planning to upgrade or its time for a new air conditioner, we’ve got you covered there too, with our top-notch air conditioning installation in Long Island.
 No matter what, we can help you solve your cooling issues!